linuxcaffe/taskdata/README.md

   default_sort=field1-,field2+      (sets default sort order, defined like tasks report.X.sort= config)
 </pre>

+  The taskdata command should;
-  taskdata should generate ample feedback and confirmational prompts (y/n)
+- generate ample feedback and confirmational prompts (y/n)
+- always check file format integrity and abort without changes if any errors are found
+- add or remove entries to backlog.date and undo.data, to reconcile the changes.